Cross-Site Scripting (XSS)

 The stored XSS vulnerability is a more devastating variant of a cross-site scripting flaw.
-In Stored kind of flaw the attacker can inject malicious code into the vulnerable application and the injected code is permanently stored on the target servers (in a db, comment field, visitor log, etc.) and then permanently displayed on “normal” pages returned to other users in the course of regular browsing.
+In a Stored kind of flaw, the attacker can inject malicious code into the vulnerable application and the injected code is permanently stored on the target servers (in a db, comment field, visitor log, etc.) and then permanently displayed on “normal” pages returned to other users in the course of regular browsing.
 Persistent XSS is quite significant as compared to other types as an attacker’s malicious script is rendered automatically, without the need to individually target victims or lure them to a third-party website.
 This is a dangerous flaw as any data received by the vulnerable web application (via email, system logs, etc.) that can be controlled by an attacker could become an injection vector.
 A classic example would be an attacker leaving a malicious script on a blog’s comment field of a vulnerable blogging web application.
 The malicious script will execute in the browsers of the users who will visit the blog later.

 Scripting via a malicious link

-In such a scenario, the attacker sends a crafted e-mail message to a victim containing a link (containing malicious script) such as one shown here:
+In such a scenario, the attacker sends a crafted e-mail message to a victim containing a link (containing malicious script) such as the one shown here:

 [sourcecode wraplines=”true”]<a href=”http://VulnerableSite.com/registration.php?clprofile=<script”> malicious code here>Click here</a>

 When an unsuspecting user clicks on this link, the URL is sent to VulnerableSite.com including the malicious code.
 As the legitimate server sends a page back to the user including the value of clprofile (Client’s profile), the malicious code will be executed on the client’s web browser.
-Figure 1 shows the illustration of the attack.

 Session hijacking (cookie stealing)